carr-matt/game-night-planner/journals/josh_clay.md

 ## 11/23/22

 Did some code clean up and created a boardgames.py file while setting goals for next week after Thanksgiving!
 Feeling really good about our progress up until this point.

+## 11/28/22

+Worked on learning Redux.

+## 11/29/22

+Focused on connecting our frontend to the backend.

+## 11/30/22

+Worked exclusively on writing all of our unit tests.
+Successfully wrote 4 of the 5 unit test that we needed.
+Lots of succesful front end authentication.
+The login and sign up pages are working properly and Joe is working on the User Dashboard components.